Karamveer200/decentralized-storage/README.md

 - Navigate to the `_FileStorage.sol` contract in Remix IDE.
 - Locate the `deleteFile` function.
-- Call the `deleteFile` function with the following parameter:
+- Call the `deleteFile` function with the specified parameter.
-  - `_fileId`: Specify the unique identifier of the file you want to delete.
-- Once the transaction is confirmed, the file will be permanently deleted from the storage system.
+- Once the transaction is confirmed, the file will be permanently deleted from the storage system and you can check by trying to retrieve the file again which should result in file not found.

 ## Conclusion